 The globalization of the U.S. economy has opened doors for both businesses and educational institutions to develop creative strategies to position themselves in the international marketplace.
 Higher education as a whole has become increasingly internationalized over the past 30 years.
 As the world's third largest economy with an annual growth rate of over 8%, India is an increasingly important export target for the U.S., as well as for Wisconsin.
 Wisconsin's exports to India have grown by nearly 30% in past years, and opportunities there continue to abound.
-At this pace, India could become a top-ten market for U.S. goods and services.
+At this pace, India could enter into the top ten of U.S. markets for goods and services.

 Economic growth in India today is being rewritten by India's highly entrepreneurial and rapidly globalizing private sector.
 Projections indicate that more than 400 million people (40% of India's population) will enter India's middle class over the next 15 to 20 years.
-With combined exporting and outsourcing prospects, India has become a potentially strong international partner for the U.S. and Wisconsin.
-For students in business and other disciplines, India's role in the world economy and our lives means that learning about India first hand will provide a body of knowledge that will enhance the UW-Eau Claire degree.
-The program will cover topics related to the business, economy, politics, society, and culture in India.
+With combined exporting and outsourcing prospects, India has become a strong international partner for the U.S. and Wisconsin.
+For students in business and other disciplines, gaining first-hand experience learning about India's role in our lives and within the world economy will provide an enhanced body of knowledge within their UW-Eau Claire degree.
+This program will cover topics related to the business, economy, politics, society, and culture in India.